ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To allow for confusion between household members, noise will be included to copy data for another person in the household.

 To do this, first determine who is eligible for copying.
-This is essentially simulants with at least one other person in their household.
+This is simulants with at least one other person in their household.
 Note that GQ is not eligible for this type of noise.